COVID-19 POLICY ANNOUNCEMENTS:

 Top 10 Reasons why Army-Baylor DPT is your best choice for physical therapy education:

 - Earn a salary and benefits while learning: All tuition and fees are covered by the uniformed services.
-Students receive a starting salary of approximately $41,000 per year.
+Students receive a starting salary of approximately $41,000 per year and a monthly allowance for housing.
+Students are responsible for securing their own housing in the San Antonio area.
 Students also receive medical and dental coverage and begin accruing 30 days of paid annual leave per year.
 Our graduates serve as commissioned officers and physical therapists in the uniformed services upon licensure.

 - Guaranteed job placement upon successful completion of the DPT program within the Army, Navy or Air Force.

 - Stipends: Depending on your military service affiliation, additional stipends for books and research costs may be available.

 - Excellent faculty-to-student ratio (9 full-time faculty for a maximum of 26 students per class).
 All core faculty members have doctoral degrees, and all are recognized as board-certified clinical specialists by the American Physical Therapy Association.

 - Exceptional publication record: The majority of students publish original research studies in highly regarded peer-reviewed journals, such as the Physical Therapy Journal, Journal of Orthopedic and Sports Physical Therapy, Spine, Electromyography and Clinical Neurophysiology, and Military Medicine, and present their research at state and national professional society meetings.

 - Practice in a direct access environment with clinical privileges to order x-ray and other imaging studies, and to prescribe from a limited list of medications.
 Military therapists also research and utilize ultrasound imaging clinically.